drminnaar/react-timer-basic/README.md

 A basic timer that will start a countdown based on an input of time in seconds.

+The Timer provides start, stop, and rest functionality.
+When the timer reaches a value <= 10, the timer color changes to red.

 This project also demonstrates:

 * a typcial React project layout structure